Tomodachi Game: Game #1: Friend's Prison

 A former Housekeeper of the Shibe Household who was forced to work for unknown reasons, she bore a great hatred to the Shibe family.
-She became the first witness during Shibe's trial game to vent her anger, but later regains Shibe's trust and faith and later become a ally to Yuichi during the prison game.
+She became the first witness during Shibe's trial game to vent her anger, but later regains Shibe's trust and faith and later become an ally to Yuichi during the prison game.
 It was also revealed she was Shibe's first love that inspire him to like the "big sister types".